truenas/documentation/content/SCALE/SystemSettings/UpdateSCALE.md

 {{< toc >}}

 TrueNAS has several software branches (linear update paths) known as trains.
 Scale is currently a Prerelease Train.
 Prelease Trains have various preview/early build releases of the software.

-Although there are several trains available for updates, the web interface only displays trains that can be selected as an upgrade.
+There are several trains available for updates, however the web interface only displays trains that can be selected as an upgrade.
 For more information on other available trains see [Truenas Upgrades](https://www.truenas.com/docs/truenasupgrades/).

 {{< hint danger >}}
 **TrueNAS SCALE train is not suited for production use.
 Only use SCALE for testing.**

 Before using a non-production train, be prepared to experience bugs or problems.
 Testers are encouraged to submit bug reports at https://jira.ixsystems.com.
 {{< /hint >}}